 - Developing educational/training programmes and professional development opportunities for current and future researchers and practitioners

-Visit the NIDMS website to find out more about these programmes, including guidance on GP referral to the dance injury clinics.
+Visit the NIDMS website by clicking he button below to find out more about these programmes, including guidance on GP referral to the dance injury clinics.